 A wide variety of lasers and related devices can help your skin look more youthful and fresh by correcting wrinkles, discoloration, scarring and many other skin conditions.
-An experienced provider can recommend an appropriate laser, light, or radio-frequency (RF) based skin treatment to help your skin look its best.
+Dr. Biesman, an award winning laser surgeon, can recommend an appropriate laser, light, or radio-frequency (RF) based skin treatment to help your skin look its best.

-Laser skin resurfacing is the process by which a laser or similar device is used to deliver heat to the skin in a very specific manner.
-In response to the treatment, the skin undergoes a healing process that results in elimination of discolored, sun-damaged areas, producing fresh, new skin.
-The treated skin is smoother in texture and appears more youthful and vibrant.
+Laser skin resurfacing is the process by which a laser or similar device is used to deliver energy to the skin in a very controlled and specific manner.
+In response to this stimulus, the skin undergoes a healing process that results in elimination of discolored, sun-damaged areas, producing fresh, new skin.
+The regenerated skin is smoother in texture and appears more youthful and vibrant.
 There are many different types of skin resurfacing lasers allowing us to accomplish outcomes ranging from a light freshening of your skin with little to no downtime to correcting severe sun damage and deep wrinkling.
 The artistry of skin resurfacing lies in the user rather than the technology itself.
 Dr. Brian Biesman, an expert laser surgeon, will not only understand which device is likely to help you meet your needs but also is familiar with best practices in the use of that device to allow you to achieve your goals in the safest manner.

 Newer laser and energy-based technologies improve the appearance of sun damaged or scarred skin without the long recovery times associated with traditional laser skin resurfacing.
 The major difference between these technologies is the amount of controlled injury they produce.
-Some conditions require more aggressive treatment, while others can benefit from a superficial treatment.
+Some conditions require more aggressive treatment, while others can benefit from a lighter, less extensive treatment.
 One solution that shortens recovery time after laser resurfacing is to deliver energy in a grid-like pattern instead of treating the skin’s entire surface area.
 This approach is known as fractional resurfacing.
 As only a percentage of the skin’s surface is affected by each treatment, several fractional resurfacing sessions may be required to achieve best outcomes.

 To help you understand which treatment might be best for you, here are a few things to consider: